kaapstorm/pregnant_justice/src/04_ectopic.rst

 "I don't know.
 But if I had to guess, I would say someone drugged you.
-Someone with medical training made an incision, and somehow, using a method I have never heard of, stuck, uh, attached, fixed a zygote onto your left kidney."
+Someone with medical training made an incision, and somehow, using a method I have never heard of, attached a blastocyte onto your left kidney."

+"A what?"

+"A blastocyte is the thing that becomes a fetus.
+It's what implants into the wall of the uterus.
+But in your case, it's attached to your kidney."

 "Oh my goodness."